Year Joined MKLM: 2008

 Focus: Sustainable Development, Pastoral Care, Health

-Population 2 Served: Families of Monte San Juan
+Populations Served: Family farmers, parishioners, families of Monte San Juan

 Accompany, advise and work with parish members to promote sustainable agricultural production, environmental awareness, lay leadership and a deepening of faith

 Peg works in the rural community of Monte San Juan, where the parish is focused on helping people live out their own baptismal call to mission.
 This includes continual formation and involvement of lay people in liturgical, prophetic and social ministries, and Peg takes an active role especially in the social ministry area.
 In particular, she works within the agricultural ministry and the environmental ministry.
 The agricultural group learns about sustainable agriculture techniques and their implementation to promote food sovereignty and food security, critical issues for people who live on marginal land with limited resources.